AriFordsham/lens-wiki/Evaluations.md

 This page contains manual evaluations of various interesting function calls to demonstrate what is going on in the internals of Lens.

-Some functions have been simplified by making them less generic than the actual versions in Lens for pedagogical reasons.
+Note 1: Some functions have been simplified by making them less generic or shorter-but-less-efficient than the actual versions in Lens for pedagogical reasons.
+See the Lens source code for the actual implementations.

 * `Const` ≡ `Accessor`
 * `Identity` ≡ `Mutator`